 Expats living in Brisbane will find that the areas in the inner city are well served by buses.
-Generally, buses arrive every 15 to 25 minutes, depending on the route.
 Popular routes within the inner city tend to be serviced more regularly.
 Bus services to Brisbane’s outlying suburbs tend to be less frequent or have reduced operating hours.

 Trains are a quick and convenient way to travel in the city.
 Most train services in Brisbane run from one end of the suburbs and through the city centre.
-All trains in Brisbane service Roma Street, Central, Fortitude Valley and Bowen Hills regardless of the final destination.
-Intercity rail services can be used to travel to the Gold Coast and the Sunshine Coast.
+Intercity rail services can be used to travel to outside Brisbane to destinations such as the Gold Coast and the Sunshine Coast.

-While trains are the fastest way to get around the city, there are parts of Brisbane that are not sufficiently covered by the city’s rail network.
+While trains are a fast way to get around the city, there are parts of Brisbane that are not sufficiently covered by the city’s rail network.